c-h-russell-walker/wanna-drink-api/README.md

 # wanna-drink-api
 API for WannaDrink WebApp

+## Pre-reqs - be sure to have 'virtualenv' available form the command line:
+`virtualenv --version`
+If not install using:
+`pip install virtualenv`

 1. Clone repo.
 2. CD into repo directory.
 3. Run (to note the 'wanna' virtualenv name is ignored in .gitignore):